CarlosADuranVIllalobos/Health-Assistant-Chatbot/README.md

 │   ├── nlu.yml                         # Contains NLU training data
 │   ├── rules.yml                       # Rules for the chatbot's behavior
 │   ├── stories.yml                     # Stories to train the dialogue model
-│   ├── symbipredict_2022.csv           # Additional dataset used for model training
+│   ├── symbipredict_2022.csv           # Table to infer possible illnesses based on user-reported symptoms
 ├── scripts/
 │   ├── fine_tuning_model.py            # Script to fine-tune the chatbot model
 │   ├── new_entries.py                  # Script to add new entries to the dataset